carcuevas/gcp_course/parts/01_basic_components.md

 * Once we create a VM, we cannot change its name, nor the *Zone*
 * We can add *additional disks* but it is better not to use with autoscalling since it's not behaving very well
+* We can select even to run a container inside the machine directly.
+* When we connect to a created VM using the SSH from the Web Console, it will create some temporary SSH keys which will expired after a few minutes so we can connect to the created VM.

 ## VM types